 Here is a short experiment: How many people you know have taken gold loans?

-The answer is most probably zero (except you or your family — if you have taken one in the past).
+The answer is most probably zero (except for you or your family — if you have taken one in the past).

 Though it is a massive market, retail investors hardly have an idea about it.
-Therefore, I thought it would be of great help for our customers to understand how the industry works and what the investment opportunities are for higher returns.
+Therefore, I thought it would be of great help to our customers to understand how the industry works and what the investment opportunities are for higher returns.

 In the article, I will be answering 4 basic questions in detail.

 Let’s get started.

 How Big Is the Gold Market?
 How Is it Growing?

 India is currently one of the biggest consumers of gold in the world with a cumulative/gross household gold believed to be 25,000 tonnes.

 The current Indian gold loan market is ₹ 2.9 Lakh crore, and it is expected to grow 60% by 2022.
 While this number is enormous, it is still considered low.

 The market value of 25,000 tonnes of gold is around ₹ 107 lakh crore, and the market size today is a meagre ₹ 2.9 lakh crore.
 That is just a 2.7% penetration! ( Did I just call ₹ 2.9 Lakh crore meagre?
 Oh, no!).